 Her chapter on this part of her life follows the section on World War 1.
 It begins mid-page with the subtitle “Influenza”.
 As was common for her, the text is void of adverbs and makes sparing use of adjectives.
 She was, in many ways, a no-nonsense communicator; long on listening, short on lecturing.
 But it the simplicity of her message makes it all the more poignant.

-By her own account she would have been 11 when the first waves of the Spanish flu first began, and 13 when it finally dissipated (though she has no recollection of how many months they were in confinement) That would make her the same age as my step-daughter is now.
+By her own account she would have been 11 when the first waves of the Spanish flu first began, and 13 when it finally dissipated (though she has no recollection of how many months they were in confinement) That would make her about the same age as my step-daughter is now.

 She writes of reading the Bible, all of Dickens and Thackeray of making masks with her mother and learning to sew.
 Her clearest recollection is of her father returning from taking the local doctor to outlaying farms by sled, then hanging his big buffalo coat outside before entering their home.
 In reading it again I wondered what the beautiful, often bored, 11 year old in my life might recollect in 70 years time.